 - Schwann cells – These insulate the axon with myelin sheath which facilitates the rapid transmission of action potentials along the axon.

-- Axon terminal – Distally the axon branches forming axon terminals.
+- Axon terminal – Distally the axon branches, forming axon terminals.
 These make synaptic connections with other neurones.
-They contain various neurotransmitters which are released into the synapses to allow signal transmission from one neuron to the next.
+They contain various neurotransmitters which are released into the synapses to allow signal transmission from one neurone to the next.